 A business startup isn’t like a box of chocolates.
-ALWAYS EXPOSE what you’re gonna get.
-Uncover all of it because inadequate research is EXACTLY what causes business failure.
+Always expose what you’re gonna get.
+Uncover all of it, because inadequate research is usually what causes business failure.
 Therefore, before you launch a business, don’t just peek inside the box.
 CRACK IT OPEN AND TASTE EVERY SINGLE PIECE!

 What causes business failure?
 Ignorance!

 Quick joke: What do ignorance and apathy have in common?

 Answer: I don’t know what they have in common.
 And frankly, I just – don’t – care!

 Do your market research to make ignorance fade away